 Canonical AI Agent Demos

-LumiBot includes three canonical AI agent demo strategies that serve as both reference implementations and end-to-end acceptance tests for agentic backtesting.
-Each demo uses a real external MCP server, the full built-in tool set, replay caching, and benchmarked tearsheet output.
+LumiBot includes four canonical AI agent demo strategies that serve as both reference implementations and end-to-end acceptance tests for agentic backtesting.
+All four use the @agent_tool pattern with the requests library, the full built-in tool set, replay caching, and benchmarked tearsheet output.

-• News Sentiment Strategy – event-driven stock selection using news data
+• News Sentiment Strategy (lumibot/example_strategies/agent_news_sentiment.py) – event-driven stock selection using Alpaca news data

-• Macro Risk Strategy – macro regime allocation using economic indicators
+• Macro Risk Strategy (lumibot/example_strategies/agent_macro_risk.py) – macro regime allocation using Alpaca market data

-• M2 Liquidity Strategy – liquidity-driven allocation using money supply data
+• M2 Liquidity Strategy (lumibot/example_strategies/agent_m2_liquidity.py) – liquidity-driven allocation using FRED money supply data

 News Sentiment Strategy